Aliases for TRIM2 Gene

 GeneCards Summary for TRIM2 Gene

 TRIM2 (Tripartite Motif Containing 2) is a Protein Coding gene.
-Diseases associated with TRIM2 include charcot-marie-tooth disease, type 2r.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
+Diseases associated with TRIM2 include charcot-marie-tooth disease, type 2r and axonal neuropathy.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is TRIM71.

 UniProtKB/Swiss-Prot for TRIM2 Gene